marcoBongio/BibliOS-neo4j/README.md

 First you need to load the bibliosDB.sql file in a mySQL Database.
 Then, load the contents of the dataset.tar.gz archive in a Neo4j database.
 At this point you can run the 'make' command to execute the application.

 ### Credits ###
-This project was developed in collaboration with M.Bongiovanni, G. Alvaro and G. Silvestri for the Large Scale & Multi-Structured Databases course (MsC in Computer Engineering @ University of Pisa).
+This project was developed in collaboration with R. Polini, G. Alvaro and G. Silvestri for the Large Scale & Multi-Structured Databases course (MsC in Artificial Intelligence & Data Engineering @ University of Pisa).